michael-gann/Todo-App-Kadince/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can log into the app by click "Login" on the top right of the app in the navbar.
+You can log into the app by clicking "Login" in the top right of the app in the navbar.
 There's a demo login button to get right in.
 Alternatively, you can create an account by clicking the link below the demo login button.
 Once in the app, you can immediately create a todo, mark that todo as complete, edit the todo, or delete it.
 You can also filter your todos by pending, complete, or all todos.

 ### Michael Gann